Cook County Administration Building: Design and construction

 The building, was constructed between the years 1962 and 1964, and utilizes a concrete structure.
-The building has a concrete structure.
 At the time of its construction, it was Chicago's tallest concrete office building.
 The building is designed with an exposed structure and adheres to the modernist architecture style.
 The building utilizes a deep foundation system.
 The building features 690,000 sqft of space.
 It stands 475 ft tall, and contains 35 floors.

 The building was designed by Skidmore, Owings & Merrill engineer Fazlur Khan and architect Bruce Graham.
 It was the first building to utilize the shear wall frame interaction system conceptualized by Kahn.
 Kahn adapted the tube system he had innovated with the design of The Plaza on DeWitt by creating a tube-within-a-tube, with both the building's core and its perimeter being hollow and rigid tubes that support the tower, allowing for column-free interior space.
 At its lower portion, the façade of the tower juts back slightly in a curve.
 Michael Saphier Associates Inc. (an office space planning firm) advised on the building's interior layout.

 As civic center that was being developed across Washington Street contemporarily (the Richard J. Daley Center) was also being designed by Skidmore, Owings & Merrill, Arthur Rubloff & Co. requested that the architectural firm incorporate some architectural style cues from the planned complex.
 Herst commented that he believed that the two projects could compliment each other in a manner that could give Chicago a space similar to New York City's Rockefeller Center.

 The building stands at the southwest corner of Dearborn Street and Washington Street.
 It is connected to the Chicago Pedway system, with the Pedway featuring retail spaces in the area where it passes beneath the tower.
 An underground Chicago Pedway passage connects the building to the Richard J. Daley Center across the street.
 The building has a small plaza situated between it and the adjacent Chicago Temple Building which features an untitled sculpture by Joan Miró.
 The sculpture, designed specifically for the plaza, and was unveiled there on April 20, 1981.
 The inclusion of plaza space and some landscaping around the building was meant to compliment nearby Daley Plaza.
 Architect Bruce Graham had begun talks with Miró about designing a sculpture for it during the early stages of the project, but the Brunswick Corporation had initially opted against installing a sculpture.
 Fifteen years after the building was completed, an arrangement was reached in which Miró would donate the design as a gift to the residents of Chicago, and construction of the sculpture would be funded jointly by private donors and the city government.
 The sculpture is regarded as a companion of sorts to the untitled 1967 sculpture by Pablo Picasso located across-the-street at Daley Plaza.